bastazini/species_habitat_interactions/README.md

 species of partite B which have affinity with the selected species (‘aff==1 & coral %in% rm_corals’), define the group of species (using ‘chull’), and calculate FD (using ‘Polygon’ and extracting the ‘@area’).
-After we create, the ‘RFS’ object contains the result of the division of the difference between the complete and simplified trait space area by the complete trait space area.
+The ‘RFS’ object contains the result of the division of the difference between the complete and simplified trait space area by the complete trait space area.
 If no trait space was lost then $RFS=1$.
-As we were interested in how much remains, we calculated $1-RFS$ to be stored in our output ‘res’.
+As we were interested in how much of the trait space remains, we calculated $1-RFS$ to be stored in our output ‘res’.

 ``` r